Families with a child who has attention deficit disorder (ADHD)

 Few disorders have the potential to make as profound an impact on parental

-and family functioning as ADD does.
-To parents, children with ADD often exhibit
+and family functioning as ADHD does.
+To parents, children with ADHD often exhibit

 unpredictable behavior and may even, at times, seem to be out of control physically